-We also quantitatively compare the aforementioned three methods in environments with varying numbers (10-50) of pedestrians in a corridor-like scenario (which constricts the free space available to the robot).
-Pedestrians are given random initial locations and velocities, based on which they are classified into groups and PFZ{froz} and group PFZs (PFZ^k) are computed.
+We also compare our navigation algorithm with Frozone in simulated environments with varying number (10-50) of pedestrians in a corridor-like scenario.
+Pedestrians are given random initial locations, based on which they are classified into groups and $PFZ{froz}$ and group PFZs $(PFZ^k)$ are computed.
 The robot needs to navigate through the pedestrians to reach its goal.
-We use the following metrics: (1) Average deviation angle measured relative to the line connecting the start and goal locations; (2) Freezing Rate measured as the number of times the robot halted/froze over the total number of trials; and (3) Normalized Path Length measured as the robot's path length over the length of the line connecting the start and goal locations.
+We use the following metrics: (1) Average deviation angle measured relative to the line connecting the start and goal locations.
+(2) Freezing Rate measured as the number of times the robot halted/froze over the total number of trials, and (3) Normalized Path Length measured as the robot's path length over the length of the line connecting the start and goal locations.